18F/ux-guide/_pages/research/plan.md

 ## Participants and recruiting

 Most of 18F’s design research depends on you directly interacting with people.
 Who those people are matters.
 Participants are the people you’ll recruit to take part in your research.
 For planning purposes, recruiting involves identifying participant groups and defining your recruitment criteria relative to your research question.
-At 18F we are often designing for the diverse U.S. population.
-It is our responsibility to include and learn from people with a range of perspectives and a diversity of needs.
-To make our products and services accessible to all, regardless of their abilities we need to take into account the degree of difficultly different groups might have when determining who to include in our research.
+At 18F we often design for the diverse U.S. public.
+It's our responsibility to include and learn from people with a range of perspectives and a diversity of needs.
+We must ensure our products and services are accessible to everyone, regardless of their abilities.
+This means we need to consider the barriers various groups might face and include people from those groups so we can ensure access.

 ### Identifying participant groups